astrotime/timenomad_app/collections/_appfeed/2018-08-25-vote-for-the-app.md

 scope: dev
 present: must
 title: Vote for Time Nomad
+description: Support Time Nomad by upvoting it in an online app directory.
+# Deprecated:
-blurb: Support Time Nomad by upvoting it in an online app directory
+blurb: Support Time Nomad by upvoting it in an online app directory.
 ---

 ## Support your favourite app by giving it your vote!